-The Progress 8 score for each pupil will always be determined by dividing the points total by 10 (the eight qualifications with English and mathematics both counting for two slots), regardless of how many qualifications the pupil sits.
+The Progress 8 score for each pupil will always be determined by dividing the points total by 10 (the eight qualifications with English and mathematics both double-weighted), regardless of how many qualifications the pupil sits.

 This approach supports the policy aim to encourage schools to offer a broad and balanced curriculum with an academic core.